SabinZibileanu/MachineTranslation/README.md

 ## The tokenizer directory contains the code for obtaining the tokenizer (if you want to make changes to the tokenizer you can run the code from there).

-## If you just want to reproduce the results you can run the code from the MTProject notebook.
+## If you just want to reproduce the results you can run the code from the notebooks in the main branch.